tky823/ssspy/README.md

 pip install .
 ```

+If you cannot install `ssspy` due to failure in building wheel for numpy, please install numpy in advance.

 ## Build Documentation Locally (optional)
 To build the documentation locally, you have to include `docs` and `notebooks` when installing `ssspy`.
 ```shell